0cjs/sedoc/linux/distro/rel-alpine.md

 ### Database

-- `/etc/apk/world` lists packages you want explicitly installed.
+- `/etc/apk/world` Lists packages you want explicitly installed.
 Can be edited by hand. `apk add` brings host to this state.
+This file is updated when `apk add` is run manually.
 - `/etc/apk/repositories`: Edit this to switch to a new release.